Frequently Asked Questions

 Q: Can I walk with my class if I haven't completed my requirements for graduation?

 Only students who completed their degree requirements in August or December 2013, appear on track to finish in May 2014, or who have no more than nine remaining credits after the spring semester to graduate, will be eligible and approved to participate in the May 2014 ceremony.
 See Requirements for Graduation and Applying to Graduate for more information.

 Q: Should I let someone know if I'm NOT planning to walk at Commencement?

 Yes, there is a place on the Application for Graduation form where you can indicate that you are not planning on participating in the commencement ceremony.
-Or you can notify the Graduation and Curriculum Coordinator at email@example.com.
+Or you can notify the Graduation and Curriculum Specialist at email@example.com.